Ferdinando Paer

-Ferdinando Paer (1 July 1771 – 3 May 1839) was an Italian composer known for his operas.
+Ferdinando Paer (1 June 1771 – 3 May 1839) was an Italian composer known for his operas.
 He was of Austrian descent and used the German spelling Pär in application for printing in Venice, and later in France the spelling Paër.

-Life and career
+Life

 He was born in Parma into a family of Austrian descent.
 He came from a musical family.
 His grandfather Michael Pär was a regimental band member from Peterwardein (today Petrovaradin, part of Novi Sad).
 His father Giulio Paer was a trumpeter with the Ducal Bodyguards and also performed at church and court events; his mother was Francesca Cutica.
 He was named Ferdinando after Duke Ferdinand of Parma by Archduchess Maria Amalia of Austria, Duke Ferdinand's wife.
-He studied the music theory under the violinist Ghiretti, a pupil of the Conservatorio della Pietà de' Turchini in Naples.
+He studied music theory under the violinist Gasparo Ghiretti, a pupil of the Conservatorio della Pietà de' Turchini in Naples.

+Career

+His first stage work, Orphée et Euridice, premiered in 1791 and helped begin a fruitful career of composing for the young composer.
 His first Italian opera, Circe, was given during the Carnival of Venice in 1792; others rapidly followed, and his name was soon famous throughout Italy.
+At the age of 20, he became choirmaster in Venice.
 In 1797, he went to Vienna, where his future wife, the singer Francesca Riccardi, had obtained an engagement.
 There he became music director of the Kärntnertortheater until 1801, where he produced a series of operas, including his Camilla (1799) and his Achille (1801).
 He enjoyed the patronage of the music-loving Empress Marie Therese, composing several works for her private concerts.
-In 1802 he was appointed composer to the court theatre at Dresden, the Morettisches Opernhaus, where his wife was also engaged as a singer, and in 1804 the lifetime appointment of Court Kapellmeister was bestowed upon him by Elector Frederick August.
+In 1802 he was appointed composer to the court theatre at Dresden, the Morettisches Opernhaus, where his wife was also engaged as a singer, and in 1804 a lifetime appointment of Court Kapellmeister was bestowed upon him by Elector Frederick August.

 His opera Leonora (1804) is based on the same story as Beethoven's Fidelio, first produced as Leonora the following year.
 Beethoven had a high opinion of Paer, once jesting that the funeral march in Achille was so fine he "would have to compose it".

 In 1807 Napoleon, while in Dresden, took a fancy to him and took him with him to Warsaw and Paris at a salary of 28,000 francs.
 He composed a bridal march for Napoleon's wedding to Marie Louise, Duchess of Parma (a religious ceremony that took place on 2 April 1810).